GeniusVentures/SFWReleases/README.md

 ## macOS

-The macOS version of Space Force War is coming soon.
+1. Download `Space.Force.War.pkg` from the GitHub release page.
+2. Double-click `Space.Force.War.pkg` to start the installer.
+3. Follow the prompts to complete installation.
+4. Once installed, you can launch **Space Force War** from your Applications folder.

 ---

 ## iOS

-The iOS version of Space Force War will be distributed via **TestFlight** in the future.
-Contact us to request TestFlight access when available.
+Space Force War is distributed via **TestFlight** for iOS.

+Contact us to request TestFlight access, and we will send you an invitation link to join the Space Force War beta.

 ---